Pub "13 Chairs": Premise

 The series features a quirky group of regulars: employees of a fictional trust, along with their relatives and friends.
 The trust is involved in various odd ventures, including the production of musical washbasins and shoe repairs.
-It also houses a children's toy factory, where Pan Gimalaisky orders dolls for his animated series Spaniel Tyopa and Bulldog Tyapa.
+It also incudes a children's toy factory, where Pan Gimalaisky orders dolls for his animated series Spaniel Tyopa and Bulldog Tyapa.
 The trust runs a fashion house where Pani Karolinka forecasts trends, a theater where Pan Gimalaisky works, and a circus where he once brought a camel.
 It also has an orchestra led by Pan Pepusevich, a sports club featuring Pan Sportsman, and a school where Pan Professor briefly taught physics.
 The management of the trust is overseen by Pan Director, who has a superior, Pan Manager, and is supported by the accountant Pan Votruba (slightly corrupted Polish 'wątroba'), who served under both directors.
 Pan Director also has a secretary for extra-trust matters, Pani Eva.

 Throughout the series, Pan Director's personal life provides comedic material.
 He was once set to marry Pani Lucina, later considered marrying the headstrong Pani Elżbieta, and almost wed Pani Eva, the niece of Pani Monika.
 Both Pani Lucina and Pani Elżbieta successfully placed their relatives in positions within the trust.
-Pan Director also has a son, mentioned in a sketch, who once broke Pani Monika's window while playing football.
 Another key character, Pan Zyuzya, is a part-time amateur writer who initially wrote poetry but later delved into novels and plays.
-In one episode, he composes a poem for Pan Director's 100th tavern meeting, with Pan Votruba as his muse.
+In one episode, he composes a poem for Pan Director's 100th pub meeting, with Pan Votruba as his muse.
 He also discusses his novel's characters with literary critic Pan Tsypa.

-The show's secondary characters also add to the humor.
+Some characters are not from the trust.
 Pan Professor, a former economics doctor and physics teacher at the school, speaks English and reminisces about his youth with Pani Monika.
-The two recall that the area where the tavern now stands was once a student cafeteria, and he confesses his past love for her.
+The two recall that the area where the pub now stands was once a student cafeteria, and he confesses his past love for her.
 Pan Professor is said to live or work in Gdansk, adding an air of mystery.
 Pani Monika's husband, Pan Bonifacy, was the best at the 400-meter dash in school and is described as her ideal man, a combination of Prince Poniatowski and Hemingway.
-They have a daughter, Pani Olgitsa, and a niece, Pani Eva, who also plays a part in the comedic antics at the tavern.
+They have a daughter, Pani Olgitsa, and a niece, Pani Eva, who also plays a part in the comedic antics at the pub.